 Guide to Reading the Country Summaries

-This first issue in the current four-volume series of Social Security Programs Throughout the World reports on the countries of Europe.
-The combined findings of this series, which also includes volumes on Asia and the Pacific, Africa, and the Americas, are published at six-month intervals over a two-year period.
+This second issue in the current four-volume series of Social Security Programs Throughout the World reports on the countries of Asia and the Pacific.
+The combined findings of this series, which also includes volumes on Europe, Africa, and the Americas, are published at 6-month intervals over a 2-year period.
 Each volume highlights features of social security programs in the particular region.

 This guide serves as an overview of programs in all regions.
 A few political jurisdictions have been excluded because they have no social security system or have issued no information regarding their social security legislation.
 In the absence of recent information, national programs reported in previous volumes may also be excluded.

-In this volume on Europe, the data reported are based on laws and regulations in force in January 2012 or on the last date for which information has been received.1 Information for each country on types of social security programs, types of mandatory systems for retirement income, contribution rates, and demographic and other statistics related to social security is shown in Tables 1–4 beginning on page 17.
+In this volume on Asia and the Pacific, the data reported are based on laws and regulations in force in July 2008 or on the last date for which information has been received.1 Information for each country on types of social security programs, types of mandatory systems for retirement income, contribution rates, and demographic and other statistics related to social security is shown in Tables 1–4 at the end of the guide.

 The country summaries show each system's major features.
 Separate programs in the public sector and specialized funds for such groups as agricultural workers, collective farmers, or the self-employed have not been described in any detail.
 Benefit arrangements of private employers or individuals are not described in any detail, even though such arrangements may be mandatory in some countries or available as alternatives to statutory programs.